-At Fairwinds, we take an opinionated approach on how CI/CD should be done when Docker and Kubernetes are involved.
+At Fairwinds, we take an opinionated approach on how to implement ci cd pipelines when Docker and Kubernetes are involved.
 In the following sections, I will outline the guiding principles of our opinions, and then lay out a typical CI/CD workflow that we use.
 I’ll also share some code that will enable you to give it a shot if you want.
 None of these principles are brand new or earth-shattering, but the combination makes for a repeatable, sustainable, and safe CI/CD pipeline that many of our customers love.

 Containers Should Be Immutable

 Docker allows you to rewrite a tag when you push a container.
 A common example of this is the latest tag.
 This is a dangerous practice because it presents a possible scenario where you don’t know what code is running in your container.
 We instead take the approach that all tags are immutable, so we tie them to an immutable, unique value that can be found in our codebase — the commit ID.
 This directly connects a container to the code that it was built from and erases any doubt that we know exactly what is inside that container.

 Release The Container That Was Tested